lmammino/oidc-authorizer/README.md

 # oidc-authorizer

-A high-performance Lambda authorizer for API Gateway that can validate OIDC tokens.
+A high-performance token-based API Gateway authorizer Lambda that can validate OIDC-issued JWT tokens.

 ⚠️ WIP